-Manny Pacquiao vs Terence Crawford next?Written by Joseph Herron
+Manny Pacquiao vs Terence Crawford next?Hot

 It was announced earlier this week by Hall of Fame promoter Bob Arum that Philippines Senator and eight division world champion Manny Pacquiao will face one of three possible opponents on November 5, in Las Vegas, Nevada; Terence Crawford, Viktor Postol and Jessie Vargas.